felix-hilden/pyfactor/readme-pypi.rst

 ========
 |python|

-Welcome to the GitHub repository of *Pyfactor* - a refactoring tool that `visualises <rtd-gallery_>`_ Python source files as a graph of dependencies between Python constructs like variables, functions and classes.
+Welcome to the PyPI page of *Pyfactor* - a refactoring tool that `visualises <rtd-gallery_>`_ Python source files as a graph of dependencies between Python constructs like variables, functions and classes.